 To apply for the accredited single module option, apply in the usual way, selecting the ‘Module One’ option during the application process.

 Short course (unaccredited)

-The modules of this programme can be studied on a standalone basis as unaccredited short courses.
+Modules from this course can often be studied on a standalone basis, as unaccredited short courses.

 MA Regenerative Economics challenges and offers alternative perspectives to mainstream economics programmes by looking through the lens of ecology, as if both people and planet mattered equally.

 The programme adopts an interrogative approach, exploring diverse global economic philosophies and models.
 The low-residency structure of this programme enables professionals to combine work and study.